 - Asking whether the users recommend a restaurant instead of asking for rated score

-With the new requirement, I tried out the design that allow users to post stuff to the restaurant without having to give ratings.
+With the new requirement, I tried out the design that allows users to post stuff to the restaurant without having to give ratings.

 Without the rating buttons, the team doesn’t feel confident that the new design would benefit the review platform.
-(Since we rely on these ratings to give out recommendation)
+(Since we rely on these ratings to give out recommendations)